Milankorangi/coding-challenge/README.md

 If your program requires a special way to compile or a specific version of a toolset, please be sure to include that in your running instructions.

+# Instructions

+To Run code
+node index

+To test
+npm test

 __Thank you and good luck!__